gavinkendall/autoscreen/readme.txt

 ------------------
 This module enables you to setup triggers.

+A green square in the list indicates that the Trigger is active.
+A red square in the list indicates that the Trigger is inactive.
+You can click on a square to toggle the active/inactive state.

 A trigger performs a specified Action based on a specified Condition to control the behaviour and workflow of Auto Screen Capture.
 For example, you could setup a trigger to open your favourite image editor whenever a screenshot is taken.